sei-international/AMES.jl/docs/src/params.md

 ### [World real price trends for selected tradeables](@id params-optional-price-trend)
 In the AMES model, "world" prices for goods and services are specified exogenously, while domestic prices are calculated as a markup on costs.
 By default, world prices for all tradeables grow at a uniform, user-specified world inflation rate.
 However, optionally, real world price indices for all or some tradeables can be specified.
 The real price trend is then adjusted for inflation at the world inflation rate.

-The real price file has the following structure:
+Real price files have the following structure:

 | `year` |  `prod_1` |  `prod_2` | ... |
 |-------:|----------:|----------:|----:|